-2 BASIS OF PREPARATION (continued)

-(a) Subsidiaries (continued)
+- (c) Principles of consolidation (continued) - (a) Subsidiaries (continued)

 Basis of consolidation (continued)

 Business combinations are accounted for by applying the acquisition method.
 Identifiable assets acquired and liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
 Acquisition-related costs are recognised as expenses in the periods in which the costs are incurred and the services are received.